J. Ernest Wilkins Jr.

-Jesse Ernest Wilkins Jr. (November 27, 1923 – May 1, 2011) was an African American nuclear scientist, mechanical engineer and mathematician.
+Jesse Ernest Wilkins Jr. (November 27, 1923 – May 1, 2011) was an American nuclear scientist, mechanical engineer and mathematician.
 A child prodigy, he attended the University of Chicago at the age of 13, becoming its youngest ever student.
 His graduation at a young age resulted in him being hailed as "the Negro Genius" in the national media.

 Wilkins and Eugene Wigner co-developed the Wigner-Wilkins approach for estimating the distribution of neutron energies within nuclear reactors, which is the basis for how all nuclear reactors are designed.
 Wilkins later went on to become the President of the American Nuclear Society in 1974.

 Wilkins had a widely varied career, spanning seven decades and including significant contributions to pure and applied mathematics, civil and nuclear engineering, and optics.
 Wilkins was one of the African American scientists and technicians on the Manhattan Project during the Second World War.
 He also conducted nuclear physics research in both academia and industry.
 He wrote numerous scientific papers, served in various important posts, earned several significant awards and helped recruit minority students into the sciences.
 During his life he was often the target of racism.

 Education and early career

 In 1940, Wilkins completed his AB in mathematics at the University of Chicago.
 He went on to an MS and PhD in mathematics at the same institution, which he completed in 1941 and 1942.
+His thesis was titled Multiple Integral Problems in Parametric Form in the Calculus of Variations, and was advised by Magnus Hestenes.

 Having initially been unable to secure a research position, Wilkins taught mathematics from 1943 to 1944 at the Tuskegee Institute (now Tuskegee University) in Tuskegee, Alabama.

 Manhattan Project

-In 1944 he returned to the University of Chicago where he served first as an associate mathematical physicist and then as a physicist in its Metallurgical Laboratory, as part of the Manhattan Project.
+In 1944 Wilkins returned to the University of Chicago where he served first as an associate mathematical physicist and then as a physicist in its Metallurgical Laboratory, as part of the Manhattan Project.
 Working under the direction of Arthur Holly Compton and Enrico Fermi, Wilkins researched the extraction of fissionable nuclear materials, but was not told of the research group's ultimate goal until after the atomic bomb was dropped on Hiroshima.
 Wilkins was the co-discoverer or discoverer of a number of phenomena in physics such as the Wilkins effect and the Wigner–Wilkins spectra.